-Lara, a Tufts alumna, shared the following about her experience as an Engineering Summer Student with Draper Labs …
+Recent Tufts graduate Lara shared the following about being an Engineering Summer Student with Draper Labs …

 What did you do as an intern at this organization?

 I worked on two projects.
 One conveyed how every technical subsystem got traced throughout a large system of systems through a Model-Based Engineering platform.
 With that, I modeled a virtual autonomous quadcopter that either completed or failed a mission based on user-input parameters.
 I coded/tested in Simulink and MagicDraw software, and it was on display at the Draper Engineering Possibilities event that fall.
 My other project required hands-on work in the Microfabrication Laboratory.
 It explored mechanically and thermally stripping multi-coaxial wires on the microscale.
 Material learned from ME25 was pertinent.

 How did you find this internship?

 What did you enjoy most about your internship?

 I loved working on two entirely different projects.
 I liked the fast pace.
 I also frequently ran into Tufts alumni; being a Jumbo had a lot of value there.

 Especially with my second project, there was a lot to learn.
 Also, everyone was so brilliant and talented.
 It was intimidating at first, but there were great resources for learning as much as possible.

 What advice would you offer to someone who wants to make the most of an internship like yours?

 Once you start working for a company like Draper, the best way to impress your employer is to show them how well you learn — not how much you already know.